inet-framework/inet/doc/src/users-guide/ch-network-interfaces.rst

 Traffic conditioners allow one to implement the policing and shaping actions of a Diffserv router.
 They are added to the input or output packets paths in the network interface.
-(On the output path they are added before the queue module.)
+(On the output path, they are added before the queue module.)

 Traffic conditioners must implement the :ned:`ITrafficConditioner`